bitaccess/jobs/blockchainEng.md

 ### CULTURE:
 - We ship code (daily): break things often
 - Agile: No month long projects.
-- Linux: We are a 100% linux company.
+- Linux/Mac: We are a 0% windows company.
 We also love Docker.
 - Language Agnostic: Use the framework that matches the task.

 ## How to apply: